un-shayani/dotstatsuite-docker-compose/js/README.md

+:warning: dev folder is only for dev purpose

 # Dotstatsuite Js / Docker-compose
 All services, in this docker-compose, are JavaScript made related.
 In order to install all .Stat Suite servcies, add the docker-compose file .NET made related.